arcalinea/simplechain/README.md

 ## Mining

 Mining is a proof-of-work algorithm that hashes a random nonce using sha256, seeking a target solution.

-Currently has no difficulty adjustment.
++ TODO: difficulty adjustment, save block reward.

-`miner.go` also contains a function for a timeout-based mining algorithm, to be used to reduce load when testing, or when nodes are trusted.
+`miner.go` also contains a function for a timeout-based mining algorithm.

 ## Block and transaction validation

 Each block received over network is processed, and saved if it is valid.

++ TODO: Reorg behavior

-# Wallet
+## Wallet

 Wallet and account behavior is a stub, currently only contains a function that returns an arbitrary random string as a "pubkey".

++ TODO: Key mgmt for accounts, set and track balances.

 ## RPC interface

-Starts up an http server, which can be interacted with through the command line.
+Starts up an http server, provides command line RPC interface.
+Cli must be built and run separately.

-Blockchain:
+`go build -o simple-cli ./cli`

+`./simple-cli getinfo`

+### Commands
-`getinfo` - Takes no arguments, returns blockchain info.
+- `getinfo` - Takes no arguments, returns blockchain info.

-Wallet:
-`sendtx` - Takes receiver address, amount, and optional values of sender address and a memo. `./cli sendtx you 100 -from=me -memo=hi`
+- `sendtx` - Takes receiver address, amount, and optional values of sender address and a memo.
+    - `./cli sendtx you 100 -from=me -memo=hi`